-These core pastoral teams within the boarding houses are closely supported by the Year Group Leaders, the Chaplain, the Wellbeing and Child Protection Co-ordinator and the school Healthcare Centre.
+These core pastoral teams within the boarding houses are closely supported by the Year Group Leaders, the Chaplain, the Child Protection Co-ordinator and the school Healthcare Centre.
 Daily medical care and support is available from a local general medical practice through the School Healthcare Centre.
 The school also employs a highly qualified counsellor, who works very closely with house and pastoral teams, to provide the best support possible for any child or young person who would benefit from professional counselling.
 Together, these staff promote the full and active participation of each child in the experiences offered at Gordonstoun, which will enable them to flourish and thrive.
 Families are involved fully at every stage, through opportunities for regular parent meetings and more frequent direct email or telephone contact with the pastoral team.

 Under the Children and Young Person (Scotland) Act, ultimate responsibility for the wellbeing of children and young people at Gordonstoun lies with the Named Person.
-At Gordonstoun this service is absorbed into the pastoral care responsibilities placed upon the Head of the Junior School, Mr Robert McVean, for children in Years 3-8 and the Deputy Head Pastoral Care, Mr Richard Devey for young people in Years 9-13.
+At Gordonstoun this service is absorbed into the pastoral care responsibilities placed upon the Head of the Junior School for children in Years 2-8 and the Deputy Head (Pastoral Care) Sfor young people in Years 9-13.
 These senior members of staff manage the pastoral teams to ensure all activities, academic and social programmes, outdoor learning, service opportunities and challenges are coordinated to ensure the best outcomes for each individual child or young person.